ByteDecoder/js13k2020/README.md

 ## 404 Mission

-Exploring an unknow underwater facility, in a secret mission called **404 Mission**, your orders aboard the *Angelizer (Project 404)* submarine, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.
+Exploring an unknow underwater facility, in a secret mission called **404 Mission**, your orders aboard the **Angelizer submarine(Project 404)**, is collect the **404 Cards** that contains traces of an unknown lost civilization for further study.

 How many missions, could you survive with the *Angelizer*?